Welcome to Year 5 Brilliant Badgers and Cheeky Chipmunks

 Year 5 Latest News

-Your child will also be required to bring their PE Kit during the first few days of term so it is in school ready to use.
+As always, your child will also be required to bring their PE Kit during the first few days of term, we have PE on Fridays.

 Your child may also receive a booster letter during the first few days of term, this is very important that you sign and return the slip as soon as you can.
 Even if you do not give permission for the booster, we still need to be made aware so that we can offer the place to another child.

 If you or your child has any worries or questions about the year ahead, please come and speak to a member of the Year 5 team.